LearnChemE/LearnChemE.github.io/README.md

 #In-Browser Demonstrations
-Demonstrations created for http://www.learncheme.com/ .
-Mostly created with p5.js libraries.
+Simulations created for http://www.learncheme.com/ to demonstrate the fundamental concepts of chemical and biological engineering, among other related topics.
+Contact us at learncheme@gmail.com to collaborate or inquire.